 Public history master’s students at UNCG have uncovered a rich set of stories about the base featured in a new exhibition, “The Guantánamo Public Memory Project,” which opens today (Dec.

 “Racial Taboo,” a documentary film that features many North Carolinians, was premiered earlier last month at Wilmington’s City Stage Theater.
 The site was significant; City Stage is a historically segregated

 Over four million Americans have one form of dementia: Alzheimer’s disease.
 As the population of the United States ages and the life expectancy increases, this number is expected to rise

-Why the heck does it seem that some are more outraged that George Zimmerman is an alleged wife beater than a certifiable cold-bloodied murder?
-Even the skinheads at Fox News
+Why the heck does it seem that some are more outraged that George Zimmerman is an alleged wife beater than

 In their six years of marriage, Alfonso Tobar has never seen his wife cry.
 Edith Sabillon came dangerously close to

 Salem College junior Madison Thomas has earned the Congressional Gold Medal – the U.S. Congress’ highest award for young Americans.